opensha/opensha/src/main/java/org/opensha/sha/calc/IM_EventSet/v03/README_v3_0_ASCII.txt

 It will run the application IM_EventSetCalc_v2_1.jar with the inputfile ExampleInputFile_v2_1.txt, which must exists in the same location as the IM_EventSetCalc_v2_1.jar application, and will create the output-files in the directory ExampleOutputDir.

+NOTE: If you see an error message mentioning Java heap space, GC Overhead, or anything with "Memory" in the message, increase the memory to java by replacing the default "-Xmx500M" argument in the above example with "-Xmx2G".
+This allocates 2 GB of memory.
+Increase further (-Xmx3G, ...) if that still fails.

 An example input file is included in this directory as "ExampleInputFile_v3_0_ASCII.txt".

 Each line of the input file that starts with "#" is a comment that gets ignored by the program (they are just for user's information).